raghavm1/d4l-task/README.md

 # About

 This is a REST API created using Flask.
-This application is developed using Python in MVC architecture.
+This application is developed using Python utilising the MVC design pattern.

 ## Setup